The Naked Truth About 2nd Story Additions

 The second story projects we have done (including one at my own house) typically cost between $150K and $250K.
 Remember, the first story is always impacted too, since ceilings have to be opened up to install support beams, and the stairs have to be created.
 Are you prepared to invest this kind of money in your home?
 If your square footage is fairly small so you’d probably be at the lower end of that range (and be able to include the collateral projects like the new deck, etc. It can be a great investment if you are in the flood plain and can’t add space on the ground, and/or if you plan to be there for several years.

 An important note: you can’t live in the house or have your contents in there during the construction, so you have to add moving costs and make arrangement to live elsewhere, for 4-6 months.
 All the mechanical systems will be interrupted, and the roof will be off for awhile during the construction of the 2nd floor and roof.
 It’s not any fun to be there during this project – in fact the house is not even habitable.
+For this reason, you should start construction during a period of good weather because you might need to camp outside the home for a while (I’ve written about some practical tips to help during an addition renovation).

 I hope I am not depressing you.
 These are the real facts about second story addition work, and it’s always good to go into these things with your eyes open and armed with realistic information.
 I have never regretted adding a second story to my home.
 I love and appreciate my house and the changes I made during the remodeling.
 I know you would feel the same way.